 Telling the difference between male and female hemp plants is essential for the hemp growing process.
 In the cannabis world, females are the MVPs, the VIPs, the actual queens of the cannabis kingdom.
 Female hemp plants produce the CBD-rich flower that consumers are after.

 For hemp growers, keeping male plants separate from female plants is essential.
 When a male plant is allowed to pollinate a female plant, the female plant will begin producing seeds.
-These seeds make the female plant less valuable as a consumer commodity, although they may be used for breeding.
+Weed seeds make the female plant less valuable as a consumer commodity, although they may be used for breeding.

 Fertilized female hemp flowers are less valuable than unfertilized ones because the seeds grow in and around the flower.
 This results in less dense and less effective hemp buds that contain fewer cannabinoids.
 Unfertilized female plants produce the most high-quality premium hemp flower.